GwynethLlewelyn/Go.novaextension/README.md

 **Note:** This is still an **alpha** version with reasonably working syntax highlighting and some extra goodies from using the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/), but it is plagued by unstability issues and frequent crashing.
 See below for some guidelines.

 If nothing here works for you, you might try to use Spicer Matthews' own [GoTools](nova://extension?id=cloudmanic.GoTools "This link will open only in Nova") extension.
-The syntax highlighting should be about the same.
+The syntax highlighting should be about the same — and that extension should not crash!

 # Installation